Gold on Blue prairie zinnia

 Zinnia grandiflora 'Gold on Blue'

 Outstanding selection of native prairie zinnia chosen for its vigor, foliage color and large flowers.
-Excellent for hot, dry sites; thrives in all soil types, even dry clay.
+Excellent for hot, dry sites.
+It thrives in all soil types, even dry clay.
 Recommended for slopes, along driveways and other places where it can spread as a large scale groundcover.
-Developed by David Salman.
-Read more here.
+Read the plant story from David Salman here.

 Tips from the pros: Low maintenance, however shearing plants back in late fall or spring will clean out old growth.
 Best to plant in late spring or early summer to allow it to establish a strong crown before winter's cold.